MJGTwo/expressts-template/README.md

-# TypeScript Node Template
+# TypeScript Express Template

 ## Purpose

-A basic initial setup of Node with TypeScript with a logger.
+A basic initial setup of Express with TypeScript and a logger.

 ## How to Use